• Skip to primary navigation

 Lindsey House by Thomas Hosmer Shepherd.
 Courtesy of The Library Time Machine, the blog of Kensington & Chelsea Library

-June’s room on the 4th floor of No. 97 Cheyne Walk was a place of refuge, a haven after long, grimy, gruelling shifts at the ambulance station in Danvers Street where she was a driver for the London Auxiliary Ambulance Service.
+June’s room on the 4th floor of No. 97 Cheyne Walk was her place of refuge, a haven after gruelling shifts at the ambulance station in Danvers Street where she was a driver for the London Auxiliary Ambulance Service.
 It was here that she held tea parties, gossiped with her friends, sewed (she was a dress designer), and stood on the balcony to watch enemy bombers, using the silvery arrow of the Thames as a guide, sweep their way to targets across London.

 Under Fire: The Blitz Diaries of a Volunteer Ambulance Driver